Alison Torn

 Research interests

 I have been actively involved in both collaborative and my own research for the past 18 years.
 My doctoral research was located in the fields of social psychology and mental health, which brings together my psychology background and my clinical experience in the mental health field as a fully qualified psychiatric nurse.
 My thesis centred around the relationship between narrative, understanding, identity and recovery in first hand narratives of madness, focusing in particular on how the theoretical ideas of Foucault and Bakhtin can be brought together in narrative research.
-Since completing my doctoral research, I have continued to be research-active (see publications).
 My interests in alternative methods of understanding distress continue in my support of local mental health charities, who are committed to non-medicalised approaches to unusual experiences.
-I co-edited ‘Psychology for Nursing’ for Polity Press, which is due for publication in 2016.
-I regularly present at BPS psychology section conferences and international narrative conferences.
-I have contributed to successful applications for grants and led on the research in these initiatives.
-I was also one of the co-organisers for Leeds Trinity University’s inaugural research day.
-More recently I have established an external research partner at a local primary school who is piloting a new method of teaching early years (ages 5-7) for the first time in the UK.
-A pilot study exploring the impact of this pedagogical approach was conducted in June 2014, with external reports and dissemination of this study completed in June 2015.
-The longer term aim is to establish the school as a research centre, with the university as its academic partner.
+This has resulted in a collboaration with DIgial and Screen Media colleagues in the production of a film on the impact of a schizophrenia diagnosis on one person's life story.

 Education/Academic qualification